AtlasAttack/RustAlerts/README.md

 - Any building block (Above twig) that they own is destroyed.
-- Any wall, gate, or fence that they own is destroyed
+- Any wall, gate, or fence that they own is destroyed.
-- A tool cupboard they own is destroyed
+- A tool cupboard they own is destroyed.
 - A base that they own is decaying.
-- The player dies while sleeping
+- The player dies while sleeping.
-- An auto turret that the player owns is destroyed
+- An auto turret that the player owns is destroyed.
-- An auto turret that the player owns runs out of ammo
+- An auto turret that the player owns runs out of ammo.
-- A trap set by the player kills another player
+- A trap set by the player kills another player.

 Users can configure and customize which alerts they receive from within the app.